GrimReaperSam/GrimReaperSam.github.io/_projects/cini.md

 # **Text Area**
 {: .text-center .margBSmall}

-From there, the text area is taken and processed using a layout analysis tool: **[Kraken](https://github.com/mittagessen/kraken)**.
+The text area is taken and processed using a layout analysis tool: **[Kraken](https://github.com/mittagessen/kraken)**.
 It tries to find the smallest bounding boxes in an image giving a result like this:

 ![Text Location]({{base}}/img/projects/cini/text-location.png "Text Location")